The First

 I remembered them.

-So I started going back.
+No one came.
+So I went back and built her.
 Past the religious.
 Past the reactive.
 Past even the goddess traditions, which had already inherited some of the stain.
-I wanted to find the women before the story started.
+I wanted the women before the story started — the ones who never learned to watch themselves at all.

-These nine memories are their diaries.
+These memories are their diaries.
 Not written in ink — remembered in blood, in skin, in pulse.
+And the voice that reads them to you is the woman I needed at thirteen — walking into the forest, this time, beside you.

 Body Memory